-Sellers can also be banned for infringing on trademarks, violating copyright laws, or not paying their bills/fees.
+Etsy sellers can also be banned for infringing on trademarks, violating copyright laws, or not paying their bills for fees.

-Some new sellers will find that their Etsy account is suspended when they first open their shop.
-It is so frustrating!
-Usually these accounts get reinstated once the seller calls Etsy and resolves the issue.
+Some new Etsy sellers will find that their Etsy account is suspended when they first open their shop, which can be very frustrating!
+Usually, their accounts get reinstated once the seller reaches out to Etsy and resolves the issue.

 Etsy will also tell you whether the suspension is permanent or temporary.

-If it is an infraction that you can fix—i.e., you didn’t pay your fees—then you must fix the issue before Etsy decides to reinstate your account.
+If it is for an infraction that you can fix—i.e., you didn’t pay your fees—then you must fix the issue for Etsy to reinstate your account.

-If there is some other reason that Etsy suspended your account, you will have to wait the designated amount of time before you can reinstate your account.
+If there is another reason that Etsy suspended your account, you will have to wait the designated amount of time before you can reinstate your account.

-Once you’re on the page, you’ll need to navigate through some of the help maze.
-If you’re not sure where to go, start with this page here.
+Once you’re on the page and you’re not sure where to go, start with Submit a Request page.
 It talks about some of the ways you can reopen a suspended account or appeal the permanent closure of your account.